iammadhankumar/fullstack-java-interview-guide/java-interview-questions.md

 Heap memory stores objects and dynamic data such as arrays and lists.

 #### 2. What is the difference between final, finally, and finalize ?
-<b>final:</b> final keyword is used to declare constants, methods and class and it prevents changes to constants, method overriding and inheritance.
+<b>final:</b> final keyword is used to declare constants, methods and class and it prevents changes to constants, method overriding and inheritance.<br>

-<b>finally:<b> finally block used to execute code after a try-catch block, no matter if an exception occurs or not.
+<b>finally:</b> finally block used to execute code after a try-catch block, no matter if an exception occurs or not. </br>
 <b>finalize:</b> finalize is a method called by the garbage collector before an unused objects is removed from memory.

 #### 3. What is garbage collection ?